sampsyo/cs6120/content/blog/2019-09-25-bril-type-inference.md

 +++

 ## Overview
-The goal of this is to build a type inferrer for Bril.
+The goal of this project is to build a type inferrer for Bril.
 Ultimately, we want to take a Bril program that has some (or none) of the types specified on variables and produce a new Bril program that has all the correct type annotations.
 For example, this program: